metalift/metalift/website/docs/tutorial/transpiler-for-hardware.md

 }
 ```

 Readers familiar with primitives for tensor accelerators may recognize this as a convolution, but this is not explicit in the code.
 With current programming model support, developers would need to manually convert this code to one of the supported front-end of Gemmini.
-In this tutorial, we demonstrate how to build a transpiler that can convert this code to the C/C++ APIs of Gemmini.
+In this tutorial, we demonstrate how to build a transpiler using Metalift that can convert this code to the C/C++ APIs of Gemmini.

 ## Define the Target Language
-The first step in building this transpiler is to define the semantics of the opertors in Gemmin's ISA (convolution, matrix multiplication, max-pool) using Metalift's IR.
-For this tutorial,  we will just need the definition of 1D convolution operation.
+The first step in using Metalift to build this transpiler is to define the semantics of the opertors in Gemmini's ISA (convolution, matrix multiplication, max-pool) using Metalift's IR.
+For this tutorial, we will just need the following definition of 1D convolution operation.

 ```python
 from metalift.ir import *